One postdoctoral scholar position is available in the Kato laboratory at the University of

 and optogenetics) in behaving animals to dissect the circuits that connect sound inputs

 to behavioral outputs.
-The applicants for the current postdoctoral positions will participate
+The applicants for the current postdoctoral position will participate

 in the investigation of the specialized roles and circuits of higher auditory cortices.
 Our